rafamel/poseup/README.md

 However, when running *poseup* on the CLI, the program will also listen to termination events through [`exits`](https://github.com/rafamel/exits) and run cleanup tasks either at end of execution or termination signals.
 In order to handle these cleanup tasks, you have two options:

 - Call [`attach`](https://rafamel.github.io/poseup/globals.html#attach) before any of the command functions.
 This will produce identical behavior to that of the CLI.
-- Call [`teardown`](https://rafamel.github.io/poseup/globals.html#teardown) after running any of the command functions to manually initialize the run of cleanup tasks and handle errors.
+- Call [`teardown`](https://rafamel.github.io/poseup/globals.html#teardown) after running any of the command functions to manually initialize the run of cleanup tasks.